SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

 }
 ```

-12.Implement a C program to create a new directory named "Backup" in the parent directory?
+#Implement a C program to create a new directory named "Backup" in the parent directory?

 ```c
 #include <stdio.h>